 Linnaeus Arboretum.
 Collection of the Linnaeus Arboretum, 1972-Ongoing.
 GACA Collection 135.
-1 Records Center Carton, 1 ½ Hollinger boxes, and 1 small box.
+1 Records Center Carton, 1 ½ Hollinger boxes, 1 small box, and digital media.

 The Linnaeus Arboretum Collection consists of documents, correspondence, publications, photographs, and other miscellaneous material related to the development and ongoing maintenance of the arboretum.
 Initial planning for the Linnaeus Arboretum began in 1972 by Dr. Charles Mason, and the official dedication of land was given by President Frank Barth in 1973.
 Several important events in the history of the Linnaeus Arboretum include the completion of the Melva Lind Interpretive Center in 1987, the official naming of the Linnaeus Arboretum in 1988, the formation of the Friends of the Linnaeus Arboretum in 1989, and the first Linnaeus Symposium in 2003.